 UKGRS will use the data that is held to provide our services and any certification.
-In addition UKGRS may use the information for one or more of the following purposes:
+In addition we may use the information for one or more of the following purposes:

-- To provide information that has been requested from UKGRS relating to the products and services available or to address ticket support enquiries
+- To provide information that has been requested from us about the products and services available or to address ticket support enquiries

 - To provide information relating to other products that may be of interest to clients.
-Such additional information will only be provided where consent has been given for UKGRS to do so
+This information will only be provided where we have consent to do so.

 Information from third parties.

 UKGRS may collect delegates personal information or data from third parties (e.g. employers).
 The third party will hold the appropriate permission for this.
 This information will only be used to facilitate the delivery of the agreed training or assessment programmes and for no other purpose.

 UKGRS will only disclose data to third parties for a limited number of reasons:

 - Information may be shared with providers of our services to deliver agreed products and services to clients and for certification purposes

 - Information in the context of a sale of our business however all discussions would be subject to confidentiality agreements

 - Information as required or permitted by law, or when it is believed that disclosure is necessary to protect our rights, protect an individual’s safety or the safety of others, and/or to comply with a judicial proceeding, court order, or other legal process served upon UKGRS